sujii/scdd/README.md

 - Distributed AI systems with dynamic requirements
 - Adaptive infrastructure solutions for critical industries such as finance, healthcare, and governance

-This design theory is being actively explored and implemented in projects such as **Synaptix**, **Resonance**, and **Actors**, each aiming to push the boundaries of what modern software architecture can achieve.
+This design theory is being actively explored and implemented in projects such as **[Synaptix](https://github.com/sujii/synaptix)**, **Resonance**, and **Actors**, each aiming to push the boundaries of what modern software architecture can achieve.

-- **Synaptix**: A semantic reduction engine.
-Not a module or library, but an infrastructure for converting deep meaning into generative structure.
+- **[Synaptix](https://github.com/sujii/synaptix)**: An adaptive software architecture for building self-regulating, resilient systems inspired by biological life.
 - **Resonance**: A system for emitting, amplifying, and embodying meaning as structural influence.
 - **Actors**: The interface layer as communication design between manifestations that embodied emitter of meaning.
 Actors may be humans, AI, or symbolic structures that participate in contextual resonance.